 - support the professional development of faculty as teachers and scholars

 A second year program is offered for those who successfully complete the first year program.
-The program will not be offered this academic year (2015-2016).

 Funded by the UND Foundation, the program is named in honor of retired Vice President for Academic Affairs Alice T. Clark.
 It is administered through the Office of Instructional Development.

 - a one-on-one mentoring relationship with an experienced faculty member